CommonRoad/commonroad-autoware-interface/README.md

    where you replace `<YOUR_MAP_PATH>` accordingly.

-## :books: Documentation
-Please find a deployed version of the documentation [here](https://cps.pages.gitlab.lrz.de/dfg-car/).

-## :hammer: Development guide

-Please see our `README_FOR_DEVELOPERS.md` for some additional notes on how to use CR2AW for development purposes.

 ## :busts_in_silhouette: Authors

-**In alphabethic order by last name:**

-**Maintainers**: Yuanfei Lin, Tobias Mascetta, Gerald Würsching

-**Contributors**: Hamza Begic, Hamza Ben Yaacoub, Aziz Bouziri, Andrii Chumak, Jan Franck, Till Grutschus, Koray Koca, Yuanfei Lin,
-              Tobias Mascetta, Kaian Ni, Wei-Lin Pai, Sven Pflaumbaum, Florian Weiser, Gerald Würsching, Yashuai Yan, Alexander Zimmer
+**Authors**: Tobias Mascetta, Gerald Würsching, Sven Plaumbaum

 ## :speech_balloon: Citation
-**If you use our code for research, please cite our [paper](https://mediatum.ub.tum.de/doc/1740269/h9fhalm4tfqbb9abjpd33gwpc.pdf):**
+**If you use our code for research, please cite our [paper](https://mediatum.ub.tum.de/doc/1851611/97iow5w5pms59se4jky1tqd0z.pdf):**

 ```
-@inproceedings{Wuersching2024b
+@inproceedings{mascetta2026
-  author = {Würsching, Gerald and Mascetta, Tobias and Lin, Yuanfei and Althoff, Matthias},
+  author = {Mascetta, Tobias and Würsching, Gerald and Plfaumbaum, Sven and Althoff, Matthias},
-  title = {Simplifying Sim-to-Real Transfer in Autonomous Driving: Coupling Autoware with the CommonRoad Motion Planning Framework},
+  title = {CommonRoad-to-Autoware 2.0: Simplifying Sim-to-Real Transfer of Behavior Planning in Autonomous Driving},
-  booktitle = {Proc. of the IEEE Intelligent Vehicles Symposium},
+  booktitle = {IEEE Intelligent Vehicles Symposium Workshop Proceedings},
-  year={2024},
+  year={2026},
   pages = {tbd},
-  abstract = {Validating motion planning algorithms for autonomous vehicles on a real system is essential to improve their safety in
+  abstract = {Implementing, orchestrating, and validating behavior planning algorithms on real vehicles is crucial for real-world autonomous driving.
+While open-source stacks, such as
-              the real world.
-Open-source initiatives, such as Autoware, provide a deployable software stack for real vehicles.
-              However, such driving stacks have a high entry barrier, so that integrating new algorithms is tedious.
-Especially new
+Autoware, enable real-world deployment, their complexity makes
+integrating new methods difficult.
+As a result, many novel
-              research results are thus mostly evaluated only in simulation, e.g., within the CommonRoad benchmark suite.
-To address
+approaches are evaluated only in simulation, for example using
+the CommonRoad benchmark suite.
+Our previous work CR2AW
-              this problem, we present CR2AW, a publicly available interface between the CommonRoad framework and Autoware.
-CR2AW
+– a publicly available interface between the CommonRoad
-              significantly simplifies the sim-to-real transfer of motion planning research, by allowing users to easily integrate
+framework and Autoware – already significantly simplifies the
+sim-to-real transfer of motion planning research.
+In this paper,
+we present CR2AW-2.01, which extends the capabilities of our
+previous work to the behavior planning layer, enabling a holistic
+sim-to-real transfer across the entire planning stack.
+Motivated
+by practical concerns, our architecture combines a finite state
+machine for managing components of the planning stack with
+a behavior tree for structured low-level decision-making.
+We
+showcase CR2AW-2.0 by implementing four behaviors: reacting
+to traffic lights, adjusting the velocity in narrow situations, lane
+keeping, and decelerating into standstill during a system failure.
-              their CommonRoad planning modules into Autoware.
-Our experiments both in simulation and on our research vehicle showcase
+Our experiments both in simulation and on our research vehicle
-              the usefulness of CR2AW.},
+showcase the usefulness of CR2AW-2.0.},
 }
 ```